 PhD MSc BA (Northern British Columbia)

-Dr. Shannon Wagner is a Professor in the School of Health Sciences, as well as its Chair.
-Her research focus is occupational mental health, especially as it relates to disability management, occupational stress, trauma and family-work interface.
+Dr. Shannon Wagner's research focus is occupational mental health, especially as it relates to disability management, occupational stress, trauma and family-work interface.
 Dr. Wagner’s teaching interests are focused on topics of occupational health and safety, disability management, psychological assessment and methodology (e.g., statistics and epidemiology).

 Dr. Wagner is also a registered psychologist and maintains a small clinical practice.
 Her practice provides general psychological assessment for both children and adults and provides specific local expertise for issues of occupational mental health, especially workplace related traumatic stress.